 Net cash provided by investing activities was \$0.2 million, \$4.9 million and \$1.8 million in fiscal 2016, 2015 and 2014, respectively.
 The decrease in net cash provided by investing activities in fiscal 2016 compared to fiscal 2015 was due primarily to a decrease in restricted cash as well as lower proceeds related to the sale of our minority interests.
-The increase in net cash provided by investing activities in fiscal 2014 was driven primarily by the proceeds from the sale of our minority interests in Blade Dynamics and Tres Amigas.
+The increase in net cash provided by investing activities in fiscal 2015 compared to fiscal 2015 compared to fiscal 2015 compared to fiscal 2014 was driven primarily by the proceeds from the sale of our minority interests in Blade Dynamics and Tres Amigas.

 Net cash (used in)/provided by financing activities was (\$1.1 million), \$18.2 million and \$8.8 million in fiscal 2016, 2015 and 2014, respectively.
 The decrease in net cash provided by financing activities in fiscal 2016 compared to fiscal 2015 was primarily due to net proceeds of \$22.3 million from the issuance of 4.0 million shares of common stock in April 2015, compared to net proceeds of \$2.5 million from sales of 379,693 shares of common stock under the ATM during the fiscal quarter ended March 31, 2017.
-The increase in cash provided by financing activities in fiscal 2015 compared to fiscal 2014 is primarily due to net proceeds from the April 2015 equity offering, which was an increase of \$7.3 million over fiscal 2014 net offering proceeds from the sale of shares under a previous at market issuance sales agreement and an equity offering in November 2014.
-See Note 10, "Warrants and Derivative Liabilities" for further information on the November 2014 equity offering.
+The increase in cash provided by financing activities in fiscal 2015 compared to fiscal 2014 is primarily due to net proceeds from the April 2015 equity offering, which was an increase of \$7.3 million over fiscal 2014 net offering proceeds from the sale of shares under a previous at market issuance sales agreement and an equity offering.
 Additionally, amounts used to repay debt decreased by \$3.3 million compared to fiscal 2014 due to the repayment in full of one of our term loans in the prior-year period.